ElkeJohannes/Gush/README.md

 * [Colorhunt](https://colorhunt.co) for the color scheme used.
 * [Brian's code](https://brianscode.com/html-table-rounded-corners-example/) For the code to make tables have round corners.
 * [Lucy Jones](https://github.com/Lucyjpjones/lj-fscr) for inspiration on the various README.MD tricks you can do to make the file prettier.
+* [W3 org article](https://www.w3.org/2005/10/howto-favicon) for instructions on how to add a favicon.